Cerro del Azufre

 Cerro del Azufre ([ˈsero ðel aˈsufɾe]) is a stratovolcano located in El Loa Province, Antofagasta Region, Chile.
-It is part of a chain of volcanoes that separate Upper Loa River basin from Salar de Ascotán basin and is flanked to the west by a dacitic lava dome called Chanka or Pabellón.
+It is part of a chain of volcanoes that separate Upper Loa River basin from the endorheic Salar de Ascotán basin and is flanked to the west by a dacitic lava dome called Chanka or Pabellón.
 The 6000 metre volcanoes San Pedro and San Pablo are located to the southwest of Cerro del Azufre.

 Geography and geomorphology

 Cerro del Azufre lies in northern Chile, close to the border with Bolivia and south of the Salar de Ascotan.
-Route 21-CH highway passes northwest from the volcano, it connects the city of Calama with Ollagüe town.
+Route 21-CH highway, which passes northwest from the volcano, connects the city of Calama with Ollagüe town.
+Formerly, the Inca road system passed east of the volcano.
+Sulfur was mined on the mountain in the past.

 With a diameter of 14 km, the volcano is one of the largest in the area, and reaches a height of 5846 m.
 It consists of two overlapping volcanic edifices, with the northern having two vents and the southern three; each edifice has a summit crater and there are reportedly crater lakes.
 They are separated by about 2 km of hydrothermally altered terrain, where there are three mining areas.
 The northern edifice bears evidence of a sector collapse that produced a northward debris avalanche, which was later buried by lava flows.
 The southern edifice has moraine deposits and gorges formed by erosion; there are also traces of rock glaciers.
 The Chac-Inca and Cerro Chanka lava domes lie east and west, respectively, between the two edifices of Cerro del Azufre.

 The area is dominated by volcanoes that often reach over 6000 m elevation and are of Miocene to Holocene age.
-Neighbouring volcanoes include San Pedro and San Pablo to the south, Carasills to the northwest and the Apacheta-Aguilucho volcanic complex to the east which is sometimes grouped with Cerro del Azufre.
+Neighbouring volcanoes include San Pedro and San Pablo to the south, Carasilla to the northwest and the Apacheta-Aguilucho volcanic complex to the east which is sometimes grouped with Cerro del Azufre.
 Cerro del Azufre and neighbouring volcanoes to the southeast form the Azufre-Inacaliri volcanic chain, which is formed mainly by lava flows with compositions ranging from basaltic andesite to rhyolite.

 Geology

 During the last 10 million years, caldera eruptions in the Altiplano-Puna volcanic complex (APVC) have generated ignimbrites and lavas which underlie Cerro del Azufre.
-The APVC is linked to the Altiplano-Puna Magma Body under the Altiplano.
-It has a volume of about 500000 km3 of partially molten rock and may be the source of heat for geothermal fields, and of magma for lava domes that were emplaced in the area during the last 120,000 years.
+The APVC is linked to the Altiplano-Puna Magma Body under the Altiplano; the latter is the highest volcanic plateau in the world.
+It has a volume of about 500000 km3 of partially molten rock and may be the source of heat for geothermal fields, of magma for lava domes that were emplaced in the area during the last 120,000 years and of the Azufre magma.
 Northwest-southeast trending strike-slip faults run across the volcanic arc and appear to have influenced both the volcanic activity and the formation of ore deposits; they include the Azufre-Inacaliri lineament that Cerro del Azufre is part of.
-Additionally, the Pabelloncito graben formed in the Azufre-Inacaliri chain when the volcanoes spread under their own weight and deformed during the Pliocene-Quaternary.
+The Pabelloncito graben formed in the Azufre-Inacaliri chain when the volcanoes spread under their own weight and deformed during the Pliocene-Quaternary.